-The Han Dynasty ruled China from 206 B.C. to 220 A.D.
-Though tainted by deadly dramas within the royal court, it is also renowned for its promotion of Confucianism as the state religion and opening the Silk Road trade route to Europe.
+The Han Dynasty ruled China from 206 B.C. to 220 A.D. and was the second imperial dynasty of China.
+Though tainted by deadly dramas within the royal court, it is also known for its promotion of Confucianism as the state religion and opening the Silk Road trade route to Europe, permanently altering the course of Chinese history.
+Han Dynasty art and inventions like paper still influence the world today.

 Following a mass revolt in the Qin Empire in 210 B.C. and brief control by warlord Xiang Yu, Liu Bang seized the title of emperor of the Han Dynasty in 202 B.C.